Unique continuation for the momentum ray transform: Acknowledgements

 \section{Acknowledgements}

 J. I. was supported by the Academy of Finland (grants 332890 and 351665).
+P.-Z. K was supported by the NCCU Office of research and development and the National Science and Technology Council of Taiwan (grant NSTC~112-2115-M-004-004-MY3).
 P.-Z. K and S. K. S were partly supported by the Academy of Finland (Centre of Excellence in Inverse Modelling and Imaging, grant 312121) and by the European Research Council under Horizon 2020 (ERC CoG 770924).
+We thank the anonymous referees for their comments.